Our COVID-19 Safety Plan

 * Installed markers on the floor (2 metres apart) to support physical distancing in locations such as office.

 * Wherever possible, provide guests with single-use personal items (e.g., soaps, shampoos, sugar packets, creamers).
-To reduce waste when guests exit the premises, consider limiting the quantities of items provided to guests at any one time.

 * Staff wear clean clothing that is specific to and only worn while on the job.